 Log messages via sLog

-The Gradle Enterprise sbt plugin does not capture logs generated via the sbt sLog
+The Develocity sbt plugin does not capture logs generated via the sbt sLog

 logger (refer to the sbt documentation log messages in a setting for details).